vsteve96/SaveTheWorld/README.md

 ![Screenshot of the navbar bug](assets/images/documentation/navbarbuttonbug.png)

-- By simply adding some margin on the bottom with CSS the navbar buttons now appear nicely organized on smaller screens too.
+- By adding some margin on the bottom with CSS the navbar buttons now appear nicely organized on smaller screens too.

 ![Screenshot of the fixed navbar bug](assets/images/documentation/navbarbuttonbugfixed.png)

 - There were no submit confirmation page included on the website, so I added a "Thank you" page for improved user experience.

+## 404 Page ##

+The project contains a 404 error page, that follows the website's overall design, and makes it easy for the users to go back to the Home page.

 ## Acknowledgements